What We Do

 Oil Spills and Hazardous Substance Releases

-When fish, wildlife, and other natural resources are harmed by oil or other hazardous substances, we work with other response agencies to minimize negative impacts to natural resources from the spill and associated response activities.
-Our environmental contaminants specialists provide guidance regarding wildlife protection during spill response and remediation activities, and assist with search and rescue of oiled wildlife, so the animals can be cleaned and rehabilitated, when possible.
+When oil or hazardous substances harm fish, wildlife, and other natural resources, we work with response agencies to reduce the impacts of the spill and cleanup activities.
+Our environmental specialists advise on protecting wildlife during spill response and remediation activities, and help rescue oiled wildlife, so the animals can be cleaned and rehabilitated whenever possible.

 Learn more about our work to minimize impacts of oil spills and hazardous substance releases to fish, wildlife, and habitat.